Quantum Otto engine with quantum correlations: Quantum Otto engine

-For the hot isochoric stroke, we consider the case where only one atom of the correlated pair with constant inverse temperature $\beta_h$ is sent to pass through the cavity.
-The atom that passes through the optical cavity interacts with the cavity via a resonant Jaynes-Cummmings coupling, $H^{int}=-\gamma(\hat{a}\sigma^{+}+\hat{a}^{\dag}\sigma^{-})$ \cite{Nar80}, with coupling constant $\gamma$.
-When an ensemble of many atoms are sent to the optical cavity, the dynamics of cavity state can be described by \cite{Lutz09,Sch01}
+The atom that passes through the optical cavity interacts with the cavity via a resonant Jaynes-Cummings coupling, which is given by $H^{int}=-\gamma(\hat{a}\sigma^{+}+\hat{a}^{\dag}\sigma^{-})$ \cite{Nar80} with a coupling constant $\gamma$.
+When an ensemble composed of many atoms is sent to the optical cavity, the cavity state dynamics can be described by \cite{Lutz09,Sch01}